LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

 I would also say that I use these more in practice to make my results _more certain_, i.e. a double check that I didn't miraculously get a false positive result.
 Enough prologue though, what should we look out for?

 1. Convergence (duh)
-    - We need to know that the samples that we are using for inference are actually samples from the target distribution and not some biased result because we didn't let the algorithm run for long enough
+    - We would like to know that the samples that we are using for inference are actually samples from the target distribution and not some biased result because we didn't let the algorithm run for long enough (spoiler - you'll never truly know except for simple posteriors)
 2. Mixing (time)
     - When statisticians refer to "good" or "bad" mixing when it comes to MCMC they are more accurately referring to the [mixing time of the Markov chain](https://en.wikipedia.org/wiki/Markov_chain_mixing_time).
     - This basically refers to how long/how many iterations it takes for the sampler to start properly sampling from the target distribution
         - Or in a more fancy way how long it takes for a chain to forget where it came from/become independent of it's initialization
 3. Sample Independence
     - As discussed in [another post](/_posts/2025-01-29-practical-MCMC-intro.md) by its very nature MCMC produces autocorrelated samples as each one is dependent on the last
-    - When we extract samples from the eventual result we want to know that the sample we take out are approximately independent or independent enough as this is required for if we were to sample the distribution correctly
+    - When we extract samples from the eventual result we want to know that the sample we take out are approximately independent or independent enough
 4. Stability of estimates
     - If I run the sampler with a different starting position, slightly different number of samples, etc, do I get similar results?
 Or do they fly out the window?
 5. Adequacy of the chosen burn-in period